 Let's take out the speculative value that can vary significantly over time and according to the shape of financial markets.
 We can say that Bitcoin is as valuable as the cost of electricity employed to mine it, i.e. to run its blockchain network.

 How to invest in Bitcoin

-Available in 100+ countries, the SwissBorg app allows you to deposit 16 fiat currencies which you can exchange for 17 different cryptos, including Bitcoin, all from your phone.
-Plus, every exchange is run through the SwissBorg Smart Engine, which scans four different cryptocurrency exchanges to find the best price every time you buy, on every exchange!
+Available in 100+ countries, the SwissBorg app allows you to deposit 16 fiat currencies which you can exchange for more than 70 different cryptos, including Bitcoin, all from your phone.
+Plus, every exchange is run through the SwissBorg Smart Engine, which scans four different cryptocurrency exchanges to find the best price every time you buy on every exchange!

 To get started, simply download the SwissBorg app from the App or Play Store.
 Make sure you have access to your email and proof of identity on hand so you can complete the verification process, and you’ll be able to start exploring the app in minutes!